thmasTangCN/Balancics/README.md

 ***

 ## 📬 Contact the Author：
-If you have intentions for cooperation or communication, you may feel free to contact the author via GitHub Issue or email: 17125902#qq.com
+If you have intentions for cooperation or communication, you may feel free to contact the author via GitHub Issue or email: 17125902#qq.com（*Please replace # to @）

 ***
 ## ❓What About This Book?